Capillary force-driven particle orientation in rod networks: Results and discussion

 \subsubsection{Polar angle and azimuthal angle}

-With increasing secondary liquid fractions, the alignment of the particles with the glass plate (parallel to the image plane in Fig.~\ref{fig:confocal}) decreases.
-This phenomenon is particularly clear for 0.375~vol\% secondary liquid, shown in Fig.~\ref{fig:confocal}b, where the majority of particles do not align parallel to the glass plate.
+With increasing secondary liquid volume fractions, the alignment of the particles with the glass plate (parallel to the image plane in Fig.~\ref{fig:confocal}) decreases.
+This phenomenon is particularly pronounced for 0.375~vol\% secondary liquid, shown in Fig.~\ref{fig:confocal}b, where the majority of particles do not align parallel to the glass plate.
 The polar angle probability distribution is as shown in Fig.~\ref{fig:TwoAngles}a,

-where the theoretical probability of finding a randomly distributed particle with polar angle $\varphi$ within the range $[\varphi_{start}, \varphi_{end}]$ is shown using the black curve.
+where the theoretical probability of finding a particle with polar angle $\varphi$ in an isotropic system within the range $[\varphi_{1}, \varphi_{2}]$ is shown using the black curve.
 This probability can be expressed as,

-where the the particle length $L$ is radial distance in the spherical coordinate system.
-Without secondary liquid, the polar angle ($\varphi$) distribution remains below the theoretical curve for $\phi < 70^{\circ}$, indicating the majority of the rods lying against the substrate due to gravity.
-The capillary force between particles begins to become effective as secondary liquid bridges are formed, as shown by the decrease in possibility in higher polar angles and increase in the probability at lower angles.
-As the liquid volume increases, the probability distribution of the polar angles at lower angles increases, approaching the theoretical value.
+where the particle length $L$ is the radial distance in the spherical coordinate system.
+Without secondary liquid, the polar angle distribution $\varphi > 80^{\degree}$ indicates that the majority of the rods are lying against the substrate due to gravity, deviating from the theoretical value.
+The capillary force between particles becomes effective as secondary liquid bridges are formed, as shown by the decrease in possibility in higher polar angles and increase in the probability at lower angles.
+As the liquid volume fraction increases, the probability distribution of the polar angles at lower angles increases, approaching the theoretical value.
 This behavior can be attributed to the elevated point-to-point interparticle contacts.
-However, as the liquid volume approaches 0.75~\%, the probability of finding particles located at polar angles $80^{\circ} < \phi < 90^{\circ}$ increases.
+However, as the liquid volume fraction approaches 0.75\%, the probability of finding particles located at polar angles $80^{\degree} < \phi < 90^{\degree}$ increases.
 This occurs because the elevated liquid level enables much more probable side-to-side contact between particles, especially when particles face a flat substrate (bottom plate) rather than highly curved interparticle surfaces.
 When in contact with both configurations, the orientation competition lies between side-to-side (particle/cluster-glass) and point-to-point (particle/cluster-particle) capillary bridges.
-The side-to-side contacts with high capillary forces may result in preferential high polar angles, as can be seen in Fig.~\ref{fig:sup:PolarAngleInZ}d.
-This biased structure approaching the bottom slide is not reported in spherical systems where only point-to point contact exist~\cite{Liu2024,Allard2022}.
+The side-to-side contacts with high capillary forces may result in preferential high polar angles, as can be seen in Supplementary Fig.~S6d.
+This biased structure approaching the bottom slide is not reported in spherical systems where only point-to-point contact exists~\cite{Liu2024,Allard2022}.